 “The report indicated that the level of full compliance was due to an improvement of compliance across the board, with over 60 percent of companies assessed during 2014 compliant with any of the 12 PCI DSS requirements.
 As a result, PCI DSS compliance went up by an average of 18 percent for 11 out of 12 requirements.”

 What are those 12 requirements?
-The include all the things you’ve been reading about over the weeks and months here on the AVPS Blog: Protecting data while its in transit, and when it’s stored, making sure antivirus software is up to do date, controlling access to data and machines, keeping security policies updated, and more.
+These are all the aspects you’ve been learning about throughout the weeks and months on the AVPS Blog.
+They encompass protecting data during transit and storage, ensuring antivirus software is regularly updated, controlling access to data and machines, keeping security policies current, and more.

 The Computer Weekly article acknowledges that “though there is progress in many key areas in protecting payment card data, the report shows there remains a long way to go.”
 Significantly, it also notes that “Verizon’s cyber security research has consistently found that, since 2009, organisations suffering a data breach showed lower-than-normal compliance with a number of PCI DSS controls.”

-And unfortunately, “one of the biggest negative effects of data breaches is the loss of customer trust; studies show 69% of consumers are less inclined to do business with an organisation that has been breached.”
+Regrettably, one of the major adverse consequences of data breaches is the erosion of customer trust.
+Research indicates that 69% of consumers are less likely to engage with an organization that has experienced a breach.

 Don’t let that be your company!
 Contact your AVPS Rep today with any question’s about your businesses’ own PCI Compliance, in addition to any other questions (or equipment upgrades!) you might need to get ready for EMV cards, or to offer a broader range of payment options to your customers, or more.
 We want to help you keep those customers fully “inclined” to do business with you!